Safeguarding and Child Protection

 What Action to Take:

-- Any member of staff, teaching or non - teaching, having concerns relating to Child Protection will communicate this to the designated person, or in their absence the deputy designated person.
+- Any member of staff, teaching or non-teaching, having concerns relating to Child Protection will communicate this to the DSL, or in their absence the deputy DSL.

 - Guidance on dealing with allegations and concerns against any employee or student will be adhered to and further advice and guidance will be sought from the LA.